lucabnt/lbwebsite/content/blog/tuebingen_collection.md

 ### 27/

-This night of the Tübingen Stadtfest was probably the funniest one in the city.
+This night of the Tübingen Stadtfest was probably the funniest one in town.

 {{< pixelfed src="https://pixelfed.uno/p/bonte.lu/494523829192447615/embed?caption=false&likes=false&layout=compact"   >}}